scellecs/morpeh/README.md

 ```

 It is okay.

 Now let's create first system.
-Right click in project window and select Create/ECS/System.
+Right click in project window and select `Create/ECS/System`.

-Icon U means UpdateSystem.
+> Icon U means UpdateSystem.
 Also you can create FixedUpdateSystem and LateUpdateSystem.
-They are similar as MonoBehaviour's Update, FixedUpdate, LateUpdate.
+> They are similar as MonoBehaviour's Update, FixedUpdate, LateUpdate.

 ![create_system.gif](Gifs~/create_system.gif)

-System looks like
+System looks like this.
 ```c#
 using Morpeh;
 using UnityEngine;